TheLastSultan/LazyAcademy/readme.md

 # Lazy Academy
-Here is a short script I wrote for automatic sign-in using Python, selenium, and an STP library.
-IMPORTANT: If any TAs are reading this right now pls ignore this is just another assessment practice repo.
+Here is a short script for automatic sign-in using Python, selenium, and an STP library.
+IMPORTANT: Please use this responsibly and on your own computers.
+It's not meant to cheat the system, it's just meant to make a/A a little less stressful.

 ## Getting Started